hyperledger-archives/indy-sdk/doc/signing-commits.md

 # Signing commits

-The easiest way to sign commits is to add the the `-s` flag to each commit:

-`$ git commit -s -m "first commit"`
-## How to Sign Previous Commits
- 1. Use `git-log --show-signature` to see which commits need to be signed.
- 1. Go into interactive rebase mode using `$ git rebase -i HEAD~X` where X is the number of commits up to the most current commit you would like to see.
- 1. You will see a list of the commits in a text file.
-On the line after each commit you need to sign, add `exec git commit --amend --no-edit -S` with a capital `-S` for a GPG signature, or lowercase `-s` for just the signature
-    ```
-    pick 12345 commit message
-    exec git commit --amend --no-edit -S
-    pick 67890 commit message
-    exec git commit --amend --no-edit -S
-    ```
-  1. If you need to re-sign a bunch of previous commits at once, find the earliest unsigned commit using `git log` and use that commit's HASH in this command: `git rebase --exec 'git commit --amend --no-edit -n -S' -i HASH`.
-This will sign every commit from most recent to HASH.
-  1. You may need to do a force push `git push -f` if you had previously pushed unsigned commits

 If you are here because you forgot to sign your commits, fear not.
 Check out [how to sign previous commits](#how-to-sign-previous-commits)

 We use developer certificate of origin (DCO) in all hyperledger repositories, so to get your pull requests accepted, you must certify your commits by signing off on each commit.
-Using a GPG signature is optional, but recommended.
+Using a GPG signature is the best way to certify that your commits have come directly from you.

 Below we have made a simple walkthrough to do this, with the link to Github's documentation at the bottom.